For those who are going through the adoption process, the following questions may arise: What is a contested adoption?

 There have been circumstances, too, where a man was mistakenly told he was the father.

-If this same man gives permission for the woman to put the baby up for adoption, and then later it is discovered that he is not the biological father, this presents a very large obstacle for the adoption proceedings.
+If this same man permits the woman to put the baby up for adoption, and then later it is discovered that he is not the biological father, this presents a very large obstacle for the adoption proceedings.

 A biological father who was in some way tricked or coerced into consenting to the adoption has a right to prove his case and contest the adoption.